Nevada County, California: History

+Boundary dispute with Sierra County

+Since the enactment of the statute in which the California State Legislature defined the common boundary between Nevada and Sierra Counties in 1874, no survey was conducted to determine where the straight line segment of the common boundary between the two counties ran.
+In particular, the statute, at the time codified as Section 3921 of the California Political Code, at the time stated:

+Since the line had never been surveyed and the legislature never defined where the "point east of the source of the South Fork of the Middle Yuba River" was, the location of the straight air line between the state line and this point was unknown.
+As such, both counties claimed that the point east of the source, which itself was also unknown, was located in different places.
+This created a situation where a strip of land averaging 1.22 miles in width and around 31.29 square miles were under dispute, with Sierra County claiming that Nevada County was encroaching on their jurisdiction when attempting to levy property taxes.
+The trial court of Plumas County, sided with Sierra County, declaring that the disputed area had always belonged to Sierra, since the legislature defined the boundary in dispute by referencing Public Land Survey System lines.
+It also determined that the source of South Fork of the Middle Yuba was that of several springs in the Sierra Nevada, rather than the artificial English Lake, which ceased to exist after the failure of its dam in 1883, which is where the source of the South Fork was in the eyes of Nevada County.
+The California Supreme Court affirmed the trial court's decision on December 28, 1908.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 974 sqmi, of 16 sqmi (1.6%) are covered by water.
 The county is drained by Middle and South Yuba Rivers.

 The western part of the county is defined by the course of several rivers and the irregular boundaries of adjoining counties.
 When the county was created, the founders wanted to include access to the transcontinental railroad, so a rectangular section was added that includes the railroad town of Truckee.

 Nevada County is one of four counties in the United States to border a state with which it shares the same name (the other three counties are Texas County, Oklahoma; Delaware County, Pennsylvania; and Ohio County, West Virginia).

 Ecology

 The county has substantial areas of forest, grassland, savanna, riparian area, and other ecosystems.
 Forests include both coniferous- and oak-dominated woodland types.
 Also, numerous understory forbs and wildflowers occur, including the yellow mariposa lily (Calochortus luteus).